 Walking in County Durham

 County Durham, often referred to as the 'Land of the Prince Bishops', forms part of the ancient border region of Northumbria.
 Historically, County Durham is a land hemmed in-between the two mighty rivers of the north - the Tyne and the Tees.
 The county stretches from the high Pennines to a low cliff coast.
 Its richly wooded landscape covers a treasure trove of coal and lead.
 Durham City is delightful, and easy to explore on foot.
 Its magnificent cathedral and impressive Norman castle are a World Heritage Site.
-You can admire the famous Durham City skyline on a walk along the banks of the River Wear.
-The countryside is equally stunning, providing some glorious walking country with breathtaking landscapes in the Durham Dales and along the dramatic Durham Heritage Coast.
+The countryside is equally stunning, providing some glorious walking country.

 The western half of the county, abutting the Northern Pennines, provides fantastic walking in the Durham Dales, namely Weardale, Teesdale and the Derwent Valley which comprise a third of the county area.
 The Dales landscape is a mixture of rugged upland with young, eager streams tumbling down waterfalls, and gentler river valleys with water glinting across wildflower meadows.
 Perhaps the most impressive waterfall is at High Force in Upper Teesdale, cascading 70ft. over steep cliffs called the Great Whin Sill escarpment.
 Caldron Snout, at 200ft.
 England's highest waterfall, is four miles west.
-Much of the Dales form part of the North Pennines Area of Outstanding Natural Beauty where the dramatic dales, heather moors, upland rivers and waterfalls, colourful hay meadows and charming villages all make for enjoyable walking.
+Much of the Dales forms part of the North Pennines Area of Outstanding Natural Beauty.